Mustang: Management and adoption

 Since 1978, captured horses have been offered for adoption to individuals or groups willing and able to provide humane, long-term care.
 For decades this was after payment of a base adoption fee of $125, but in March 2019, in face of the mustang overpopulation, the BLM began paying people $1,000 to adopt a mustang.
 Adopted horses are still protected under the Act, for one year after adoption, at which point the adopter can obtain title to the horse.
 Horses that could not be adopted were to be humanely euthanized.
 Instead of euthanizing excess horses, the BLM began keeping them in "long term holding", an expensive alternative that can cost taxpayers up to $50,000 per horse over its lifetime.
 On December 8, 2004, a rider amending the Wild and Free Roaming Horse and Burro Act was attached to an appropriation bill before the Congress by former Senator Conrad Burns.
 This modified the adoption program to also allow the unlimited sale of captured horses that are "more than 10 years of age", or that were "offered unsuccessfully for adoption at least three times".
-Since 1978, there had been specific language in the Act forbidding the BLM from selling the horses to those would take them to slaughter, but the Burns Amendment removed that language.
+Since 1978, there had been specific language in the Act forbidding the BLM from selling the horses to those who would take them to slaughter, but the Burns Amendment removed that language.
 In order to prevent horses being sold to slaughter, the BLM has implemented policies limiting sales and requiring buyers to certify they will not take the horses to slaughter.
 In 2017, the first Trump administration began pushing Congress to remove barriers to implementing both the option to euthanize and sell excess horses.

 Despite efforts to try to increase the number of horses adopted, such as the Extreme Mustang Makeover, a promotional competition that gives trainers 100 days to gentle and train 100 mustangs so they may be adopted through auction, adoption numbers do not come close to finding homes for the excess horses.
 Ten thousand foals were expected to be born on range in 2017, whereas only 2500 horses were expected to be adopted.
 Alternatives to roundups for on range population control include fertility control, by PZP injection, culling, and natural regulation.

 Captured horses are freeze branded on the left side of the neck by the BLM, using the International Alpha Angle System, a system of angles and alpha-symbols that cannot be altered.
 The brands begin with a symbol indicating the registering organization, in this case the U.S. government, then two stacked figures indicating the individual horse's year of birth, then the individual registration number.
 Captured horses kept in sanctuaries are also marked on the left hip with four inch-high Arabic numerals that are also the last four digits of the freeze brand on the neck.